Teacher/Coach

 Stage presence, turning out

-Methods like Alexander, Viewpoints, Laban, etc
+Methods like Alexander, The Viewpoints, Laban, Suzuki, Grotowski, etc.

 Application